jewettaij/visfd/README.md

 **filter_mrc** is a stand-alone program which uses many of the features of the **visfd** library.
-It was intended to be used for
-[membrane (surface) detection](https://www.ncbi.nlm.nih.gov/pubmed/24625523),
-[surface closure](https://stackoverflow.com/questions/51149213/how-to-avoid-hole-filling-in-surface-reconstruction),
-filament (curve) detection (*available soon*), [scale-free blob-detection](https://en.wikipedia.org/wiki/Blob_detection), and
+This program was intended to be used for automatic [membrane (surface) detection](https://www.ncbi.nlm.nih.gov/pubmed/24625523), [surface closure](https://stackoverflow.com/questions/51149213/how-to-avoid-hole-filling-in-surface-reconstruction), edge detection (*EXPERIMENTAL_2021-6-20*), filament (curve) detection (*EXPERIMENTAL_2021-6-20*), [scale-free blob-detection](https://en.wikipedia.org/wiki/Blob_detection), and
 [watershed segmentation](https://imagej.net/Classic_Watershed)
-with non-max suppression.
-A list of detected objects can be sorted, clustered, and saved to a text file.
+A list of detected objects can be sorted, merged into contiguous regions, and saved to standard files for further analysis by 3rd party programs.
-Detected membrane surfaces are represented as oriented point clouds, and can be saved to a file in .ply format.
-These files can then be read by external programs ([*PoissonRecon*](https://github.com/mkazhdan/PoissonRecon), [*meshlab*](http://www.meshlab.net), and [*voxelize_mesh.py*](doc/doc_voxelize_mesh.md)) to generate closed surface meshes and new segmented images.
+For example, detected surfaces can be saved to a mesh file (in .ply format).
+These files can then be read by external programs ([*PoissonRecon*](https://github.com/mkazhdan/PoissonRecon), [*meshlab*](http://www.meshlab.net), and [*voxelize_mesh.py*](doc/doc_voxelize_mesh.md)) to generate smooth, connected, closed surface meshes and create new segmented images.

+*(filter_mrc can also be used as a crude 3D image editor, erasing or drawing spherical features in the image.
-*(filter_mrc can also be used to apply simple filters to images, including low-pass, high-pass, thresholding, brightness inversions, fluctuations,
+Users can also apply simple filters to images, including low-pass, high-pass, thresholding, clipping, brightness inversions, fluctuations,
 [generalized Gaussian blur](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1),